 For the most part, there were no discussions, other than someone asking, “What did we do today …?”
 Questions like that led to some chuckling, but then team members recapped what they had done, and it helped the team remember the day and come up with improvements.
 At the end of the week, we gathered in a conference room to open the box, and there was a lot of excitement and anticipation, kind of like opening a gift.
 No one was quite sure what to expect, but everyone was eager to find out.

 We grouped the sticky notes on the wall to identify themes and patterns, then discussed them and captured some action items.
 This retro was fun and full of energy, and the team really liked it.

-Iteration 3: This iteration was very similar to the second iteration, except I had upgraded from a cardboard box to a glass jar (per a team member request) and we used different colored stickies for each day (red for Monday, orange for Tuesday, etc).
-Then, on Friday, when we opened the box, we created a timeline and grouped the stickies based on day and plus/delta/topic.
-At this point, we would walk the timeline, discuss and take actions.
-The team liked this method even more than the last.
+Iteration 3: This iteration was very similar to the second iteration, except I had upgraded from a cardboard box to a glass jar (per a team member request), and the team used different colored sticky notes for each day of the week (pink for Monday, orange for Tuesday, blue for Wednesday, etc.).
+When Friday rolled around, we met in a conference room to discuss the thoughts from the last five days.

 However, this time when we opened the jar, we created a timeline and grouped the sticky notes based on day.
 We put the “plus” sticky notes (what went well) above the line and the “delta” sticky notes (what could be improved) below the line, and we grouped similar sticky notes together but all still broken out by day.
 At this point, we walked the timeline, discussing and capturing action items.
 The team liked this third iteration even more than the second.